Sunscreen-tech/compiler_benchmarks/README.md

 ## Parasol
 ### Prereqs
-Install the [Rust](https://rustup.rs/) by following he linked directions.
+Install the [Rust](https://rustup.rs/) by following the linked directions.

 ### Basic op runtimes
 To get the runtimes of basic operations running under circuit bootstrapping: